by Jasmine Batchelor

 As president of Cambia Health Foundation, Peggy works with a wide range of stakeholders to drive health care transformation that results in better experiences for people and families.
 Sojourns®, the Foundation’s signature program, promotes palliative care to help people with serious illness and their caregivers live well.
-Through Healthy People, Healthy Communities, the Foundation addresses social determinants of health, improves health equity, and empowers consumers to take charge of their health and wellbeing.
+Through Healthy People, Healthy Communities, the Foundation invests in whole person care models that address social determinants of health, improve health equity, and empower consumers to take charge of their health and wellbeing.

-Under Peggy’s leadership, the Foundation has evolved from a regional grant-making organization to a purposeful investor in person-centered, economically sustainable solutions.
+Under Peggy’s leadership, the Foundation has invested $46M to advance palliative care quality, access and awareness.
 In 2016, the American Academy of Hospice and Palliative Medicine recognized the Cambia Health Foundation with its highest honor, a Presidential Citation.

 Peggy also oversees Corporate Social Responsibility, Ethics, Compliance and Palliative Care Solutions for Cambia Health Solutions, the Foundation’s parent company.
-Peggy provides leadership and strategic direction over Cambia’s “Personalized Care Support” program, which includes regional health insurance benefits for palliative care services, as well as specialized case management and resources for family caregivers.
-Peggy also advises the company on strategic investments that address aging, caregiving and coordination of care.
+Peggy launched and provides strategic direction for Cambia’s regional health plans’ “Personalized Care Support” program, which includes benefits for palliative care services, as well as specialized case management and resources for family caregivers.

 Peggy joined the company in 1997 as an associate general counsel and has held several posts, including chief of staff to the CEO, vice president of Legal Services, and director of Litigation & Risk Management.
 Previously, Peggy worked as an attorney at Garvey Schubert & Barer.